RevealedSoulEven/Self-Maps-Reader/README.md

 - check libc.so integrity on disk and memory
-- check libart.so integrity on disk and memory (similar to what modern apps use to verify integrity and detect inejctions)
+- check libart.so integrity on disk and memory _(similar to what modern apps use to verify integrity and detect injections)_